 Wildlife charters run up to 7 nights so they are easy to add on to your diving trip and are suitable for everyone.

-You can dive in the Galapagos all year round but the best time to visit on a liveaboard cruise would depend on your own reasons to travel and your degree of aversion to cold water.
+You can dive all year round in the Galapagos but the best time to visit on a liveaboard cruise would depend on your own reasons to travel and your degree of aversion to cold water.

 The Galapagos Islands experience equatorial weather with a wet and dry season, regulated by both the warm El Niño current and the cold Humboldt current.
 The warmer wet season, from approximately January through June, is when you can experience more frequent showers, often with sunny spells either side of the brief but impressive showers (average air temps 75 to 82°F (24-28°C).
 Water temperatures tend to hover in the range of 68 to 77°F (20-25°C) during this time, and January through April can even see highs of 81 to 82°F (27-28°C) at some of the dive sites.
 This can be the period with warmer water, calmer seas and better experiences with hammerhead sharks and manta rays, but whale shark sightings are rare.

 Dry season, roughly from July through December, has clear skies and occasional afternoon showers, but also tends to be cooler (average daily air temperature 70 to 75°F (21-24°C), and the water temperature is lower, usually between 66 to 73°F (19-23°C).
-This is whale shark season in Galapagos and tends to be the most popular period for a liveaboard diving trip, despite the discomfort of the lower sea temperature.
+This is whale shark season in Galapagos and is the most popular period for a liveaboard diving trip, despite the discomfort of the lower sea temperature.

 Of course this is not an exact science and some sites always experience colder water so you are advised to bring exposure suits and equipment on Ecuador liveaboards to cover the wide range of temperatures you will experience.